ademola-raimi/Checkpoint-one/README.md

 ----------

-The Urban dictionary is the collation of urban(slangs) words.
-It is a package that stores meaning of words and their usage in a multi associative array.
-The platform allows for addition, editing, updating and retrieving.
+The Urban dictionary is the collation of urban words.
+It is a package that stores meaning and usage of words in a multi associative array.
+The package allows for addition, editing, updating and retrieving of words in the dictionary.

 **Design**
 ------